Christian terrorism: Anti-abortion violence

 James Kopp was convicted of the murder of Dr. Barnett Slepian, an obstetrician who provided abortion services in the Buffalo area, and he has also been named as a suspect in the shooting of several abortion providers in Canada.
 Kopp hid in the woods behind Slepian's home in October 1998 and shot him through the window with a high-powered rifle, killing him as he stood in his kitchen with his family.
-Slepian had just returned from a memorial service for his father when he was killed.
-Kopp spent almost two and a half years on the run in Mexico, Ireland and France before he was captured and extradited to the United States in 2001.
 He was convicted on a state charge of second-degree murder in 2003 and sentenced to serve 25 years in prison.
 In 2007, he was convicted on a separate federal charge and sentenced to life in prison.
 The Canadian authorities also consider Kopp a suspect in several nonlethal attacks on Canadian abortion service providers because they believe that he shot through the windows of their homes.

-He was charged with the 1995 attempted murder of Dr. Hugh Short, an abortion service provider in Ontario, but the charges were dropped after he was convicted in New York.
-The police in Canada also named him as a suspect in the 1997 shooting of Dr. Jack Fainman in Winnipeg and they also named him as a suspect in the 1994 shooting of Dr. Garson Romalis in Vancouver, which was the first attack on an abortion provider in Canada.
+According to the Southern Poverty Law Center; "Anti-abortion violence is also deeply connected to antisemitism."
+Five abortion providers were killed in sniper attacks in the 1990s, out of whom four were Jewish, as was Slepian.
+Eric Rudolph was also known as a Holocaust denier.

 The November 2015 Colorado Springs Planned Parenthood shooting, in which three people were killed and nine people were injured, was described as "a form of terrorism" by Colorado Governor John Hickenlooper.
-The gunman, Robert Lewis Dear, was described as a "delusional" man because on a cannabis internet forum, he had written that "sinners" would "burn in hell" during the end times, and he had also written about smoking marijuana and propositioning women for sex.
+The gunman, Robert Lewis Dear, was described as a "delusional" man because on an internet forum, he had written that "sinners" would "burn in hell" during the end times.
 He had praised the Army of God, stating that attacks on abortion clinics are "God's work".
 Dear's ex-wife said that he had put glue on a lock of a Planned Parenthood clinic, and in court documents which pertained to their divorce, she said "He claims to be a Christian and is extremely evangelistic, but does not follow the Bible in his actions.
 He says that as long as he believes he will be saved, he can do whatever he pleases.
 He is obsessed with the world coming to an end."
-Authorities said that he spoke of "no more baby parts" in a rambling interview after his arrest.

-The Army of God is an American Christian terrorist organization, members of it have perpetrated acts of anti-abortion violence.
+The Army of God is an American Christian terrorist organization; its members have perpetrated acts of anti-abortion violence.
+Similarly, the members of the Aryan Nations, classified by Federal Bureau of Investigation (FBI) as a "terrorist threat", subscribe to the anti-abortion cause as a part of "the Holy War for the pure Aryan race."
+Aryan Nations is tied to cases of anti-abortion violence; for example Eric Rudolph was in contact with the group.